 To begin with, the Growth Mindset itself is the primary quality.
 There are two types of mindsets known as fixed and growth.
 A fixed mindset leaves individuals believing that only talent and a certain set of circumstances will lead to success.
 This instantly holds individuals back from succeeding.
 In contrast to this, those who have a growth mindset will believe that they have the power to make a change.
 They seek out opportunities, they want to grow and they want to improve.
 Individuals don’t hold themselves back as they go out and get what they want.

-They are mindful of who they are, how they want to grow and constantly learning.
+They are mindful of who they are, how they want to grow, and constantly learning.
 Mindfulness is closely related.
 What is mindfulness?
 Your relationship to yourself and awareness.
-Mindset, on the other hand, talks to the way you approach others and your growth.
+Mindset, on the other hand, talks about the way you approach others and your growth.
 A Growth Mindset, therefore, is an approach to seeking growth as opposed to the more inward awareness orientation of mindfulness.

 Psychologist Carol Dweck has undertaken a lot of work surrounding our mindsets and how they impact our success.
 She has said that